‘Nobody thought to save this man’s life,’ says brother of mentally ill man killed by police

-Damon Flenaugh hadn’t seen his older brother for almost a year when he watched video this week showing the minutes before and after police shot Dazion Flenaugh dead in April.
+Damon Flenaugh hadn’t seen his older brother for almost a year when he watched video last week showing the minutes before and after police shot Dazion Flenaugh dead in April.

 “If I had known that one moment would have been that significant, I would have cherished it like it was the only thing that was happening on the planet,” he said, describing Dazion as a “stand-up guy” who always spoke his mind.